kanelv/yamlTool/README.md

 10. Click the button to download an yaml file for the deployment
 ---
 ### I attached some results in the results folder.
+You can refer to it for the demos.

 ### References:
 https://learn.coderslang.com/0021-nodejs-require-is-not-defined-error/